Learn how to speak Italian like a local with Rosetta Stone.

 Learning to Speak Italian

 If you want to learn how to speak Italian with confidence, you’ve come to the right place.
-Rosetta Stone understands that it takes more than memorizing a few Italian vocabulary words and phrases to get to the heart of this romance language.
-Take the next steps in your language learning journey with an award-winning approach that gets you speaking Italian and practicing your pronunciation from the very first lesson.
+Rosetta Stone understands that it takes more than memorising a few Italian vocabulary words and phrases to get to the heart of this romance language.
+Take the next steps in your language learning journey with an award-winning approach that gets you speaking Italian and practising your pronunciation from the very first lesson.

 Over 63 million native speakers across Europe have found lots to love about Italian.
 It’s widely spoken not just in Italy, but also in Switzerland, Albania, and Malta.
 Italian evolved from Latin, so it shares similar sounds with a few other romance languages like French, Spanish, and Portuguese.
 For instance, the word red in Italian is rosso, while in French it’s rouge, and in Spanish rojo.

 Learning how to speak Italian should start with a program that goes beyond the basics of vocabulary.
-That’s why our Dynamic Immersion® method works to get you speaking and practicing Italian in bite-sized lessons, building towards the confidence to have real-world conversations.
+That’s why our Dynamic Immersion® method works to get you speaking and practising Italian in bite-sized lessons, building towards the confidence to have real-world conversations.
 Whether you download lessons to learn Italian offline or take language learning with you in Rosetta Stone’s mobile app, you’ll be able to engage in practical exercises that help you speak for yourself.

 How to Speak Italian for Beginners

 Learning how to speak basic Italian starts with understanding the fundamentals of the language.
 Italian uses the same alphabet as English, but the pronunciations for some of the letters are different.
 Getting familiar with the sounds of the most commonly used Italian consonants will help you build towards pronouncing words.
 For instance, the letter “F” in Italian is pronounced effe, and the letter “N” sounds like enne.
 These deviations are an essential part of learning how to pronounce and speak Italian words.